claudioc/boxedo/README.md

 ### Secondary goal

 Joongle is also the first serious project to put at test some ideas that have been floating in my mind for several months.
-Those ideas initially gave birth to my [Fastify-HTMX-JSX](https://github.com/claudioc/fastify-htmx-ts-starter-kit) starter kit, so Joongle is basically the first of my project to stem from that starter kit, and of course improve over it adding other bits.
+Those ideas initially gave birth to my [Fastify-HTMX-JSX](https://github.com/claudioc/fastify-htmx-ts-starter-kit) starter kit, so Joongle is basically the first of my projects to stem from that starter kit, and of course improve over it adding other bits.

 I have been experimenting with several ideas during the development of Joongle and right now I am pretty happy with the development workflow, which is of [primary importance for me](https://claudio.cica.li/posts/2024/using-nodejs-for-everything/).
 I have tried to keep the dependencies to the bare minimum (more on that later) and although I work with React every day, this project only uses JSX which is server-side rendered (using [Preact](https://preactjs.com/)).
 The rest of the frontend is managed by [HTMX](https://htmx.org/) for the server interactions and [Alpinejs](https://alpinejs.dev/) for a bit of UI and state management.